The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Pacific Northwest: Sheri Doyle of Pacific Northwest Journeys.

 Restaurants the locals love

 In Friday Harbor: Backdoor Kitchen is tucked away from the town’s main area, but you won’t regret making the effort to find it.
-I love the lamb chops topped with a peppery goat-cheese sauce, but everything I’ve eaten here is fantastic.
+Order the lamb chops topped with a peppery goat-cheese sauce.

 In Eastsound on Orcas: Hogstone’s Wood Oven makes fantastic wood-fired pizzas.
 During the high season, chef Jay Blackinton also offers multi-course, locally sourced tasting menus in the same space under the name Aelder (the pizzas continue to be served at the outside picnic tables).